tabarra/txAdmin/docs/dev_notes.md

     - [ ] buttons to show memory usage, maybe hide player count
     - [ ] calculate initial zoom of 30h, maybe some linear interpolation
     - [ ] warning for top servers
+    - thread perf chart:
+        - [ ] color should change correctly at the min interval marker point
+    - full perf chart:
+        - [ ] don't clear canvas on render, use d3 joins
-    - [ ] thread perf chart: swr disable revalidateOnFocus and use interval
+        - [ ] swr disable revalidateOnFocus and use interval
             - or some kind of push from the dashboard room event

 - Highlights:
     - [ ] add average session time tracking to statsManager.playerDrop

-- Small feats & improvements:
+- Small feats, fix, and improvements:
     - [ ] remove more pending DynamicNewBadge/DynamicNewItem (settings page as well)
     - [ ] add "this player is banned until: xxx" to the player modal
     - [ ] track channel of last console output, and if it's different prefix a `\n`
     - [ ] add more menu keybinds
+    - [ ] the WarningBar scrolls up with the pages when they have scroll
     - [ ] locale file optimization - build 8201 and above
     - [ ] add txadmin v8 heap to diagnostics
     - [ ] easter egg with some old music? https://www.youtube.com/watch?v=nNoaXej0Jeg